 Service-Learning and Civic Engagement

-Through academic and co-curricular service-learning and civic engagement, MC’s Service-Learning Program engages students, faculty, and community organizations in meaningful, collaborative, and mutually beneficial projects.
+MC’s Service-Learning Program engages students, faculty, and community organizations in meaningful, collaborative, and mutually beneficial projects.
+Students may serve as part of their academic coursework or as a co-curricular activity.

-Our program offers opportunities in and out of the classroom for students to meet new people, learn new skills, and make a difference for a day, week, or semester at a time.
+Through service learning, MC students meet new people, learn new skills, and make a difference for a day, a week, or a semester.

-We support Montgomery College’s goal to foster community building, civic responsibility, and intercultural understanding by working to enrich the life of the community, serve as a place for neutral public dialog, and advance social justice.
+We support MC’s goal to foster community building, civic responsibility, and intercultural understanding by working to enrich the life of the community, serve as a place for neutral public dialog, and advance social justice.

 Find a Service-Learning Project